atk4/data/README.md

 ### 1. Object-oriented Business Logic and Persistence mapping

 Face it.
-Your SQL architecture does fit your business model map.
-There are many differences mainly focused on performance optimisation, that can complicate loading/saving data into SQL:
+Your SQL architecture does NOT fit your business model map precisely.
+There are many differences mainly focused on structure optimisation, that can complicate loading/saving data into SQL:

- - single SQL storing multiple business objects (clients and suppliers)
+ - single SQL table storing multiple business objects (clients and suppliers)
  - multiple SQL tables joined for a single business object (company, company_stats)
  - [data normalization](https://en.wikipedia.org/wiki/Database_normalization)
  - [disjoined subtyping](https://en.wikipedia.org/wiki/Subtyping)